InfernalClub/Pictweet-Galaxy-Edition/README.md

 # Pictweet-Galaxy-Edition
-My own take in the supposed copy of twitter
+My 3rd attempt of twitter low hopes edition, might have to redo it again